paholg/paholg.github.io/_posts/2017-03-03-dimensioned_0.6.md

   verions, and now it is `Meter<V>`.
 The second benefit is in Rust's orphan rules; if you create a unit system, you now create the outermost struct, and so have full control over what you can implement for it.
 * We no longer depend on `std`!
-Use dimensioned on microcontrollers or wherever you desire now.
+Use dimensioned wherever you desire!
 * Thanks to type macros, derived units can now be defined without a build script or the *extremely* clunky syntax that was necessary before.
 * Unit systems!
 We have added unit systems and definitions for many derived units and